 The lack of memorials to the frontier wars and Indigenous loss and survival in Australia is an issue that has been paramount for several decades.
 There is much to be learnt from international examples of memorials to genocide and state violence and the ideas and issues that both inform these examples and are generated by them.
-There is also a wealth of activity happening in Australia at a grassroots level that addresses this need for memorialisation, as well as a multitude of visual resources in the archives attesting to these histories and Indigenous cultural practices of mourning.
+There is also a wealth of activity happening in Australia at a grassroots level that addresses this need for memorialisation including many important artworks made since the 1990s that have been the subject of major exhibitions and permanent display in galleries.
+There is also a multitude of visual resources in the archives attesting to these histories and Indigenous cultural practices of mourning.

 Key to this project is taking a comparative approach to consider this issue from different perspectives and to link local and international, and past and present, memorial practices.
 This approach will generate new parameters for discussion and action, which will assist in developing a visual language that can address the magnitude of Indigenous loss and survival.

 The aims of Representation, Remembrance and the Memorial are:

 - to reveal how the lack of memorials in Australia to the frontier wars and Indigenous loss and survival is an anomaly in the international memorial landscape that requires attention;